nuxt/image/docs/pages/en/4.providers/imagekit.md

 ```

 ### `named`
-Use named transforms as an alias for an entire transformation string
+Use named transforms as an alias for an entire transformation string.

-For example, we can create a named transformation - `media_library_thumbnail` for a transformation string - `tr:w-100,h-100,c-at_max,fo-auto`
+For example, we can create a named transformation - `media_library_thumbnail` for a transformation string - `tr:w-100,h-100,c-at_max,fo-auto`.

 ```html
 <nuxt-img